Mr-TM-YT/Flux-Game-engine/README.md

 # How to setup this shit?

-You have to get a version of the required dependencies e.g Glfw and make a folde called extlibs at the project's root directory and after that put the name of the dependency e.g GLFW
+You have to get a version of the required dependencies e.g Glfw and make a folder called extlibs at the project's root directory and after that put the name of the dependency e.g extlibs/GLFW

 # dependencies